samrocketman/Spacefarer/README.md

 - Outfits are not plunderable but cargo on a ship can still be plundered.
 This is a limitation in what can be accomplished in plugins.
 We accept this as a limitation and have no plans to change it.
-- [Some outfits](metadata/skip-outfits.txt) are lootable because it is impossible to trigger a boarding mission on a mission.
+- [Some outfits](metadata/skip-outfits.txt) are lootable because "mission NPCs" can't offer boarding missions.
+As such, there's no workaround at this time.
+  We have [a mission available][fw-drone] should this game behavior change.

 See also [credits](credits.md).

 [ES]: https://github.com/endless-sky/endless-sky
 [the-wanderer]: https://www.youtube.com/watch?v=FCW0HviPEEY
+[fw-drone]: metadata/fw-drone-mission.txt